 And sometimes, following patients who were treated with older therapies lays the groundwork for a better understanding of new treatments, too.
-Last month, Fred Hutch clinical researcher Dr. Mazyar Shadman presented results at the 2016 annual meeting of the American Society of Hematology in San Diego, California, describing 10 years of follow-up data from a large clinical trial for patients with follicular lymphoma.
+Fred Hutch clinical researcher Dr. Mazyar Shadman led a study published earlier this week in the Journal of Clinical Oncology, describing 10 years of follow-up data from a large clinical trial for patients with follicular lymphoma.

 This blood cancer is generally very slow-growing, Shadman said, making lengthy tracking of follicular lymphoma treatments especially important.
 The study’s initial results, published in 2013, found that both groups of patients — those who’d received rituximab and those who had received the radioimmunotherapy — did very well, with no significant difference in overall survival.
 Approximately 90 percent of patients were still alive five years after treatment.